 size = 5)

-Figure 8.4: Collinearity biplot of the Cars data, showing the last two dimensions.
+Figure 8.6: Collinearity biplot of the Cars data, showing the last two dimensions.
 The projections of the variable vectors on the coordinate axes are proportional to their variance proportions.
 To reduce graphic clutter, only the most outlying observations in predictor space are identified by case labels.
-An extreme outlier (case 20) appears in the lower left corner.
+An extreme outlier (case 20) appears in the lower right corner.

 Thus, we see again that Dimension 6 is largely determined by engine size, with a substantial (negative) relation to cylinder.
 Dimension 5 has its’ strongest relations to weight and horse.